marimo-team/vscode-marimo/README.md

 - `marimo.debug`: Enable debug logging (default: `false`)
 - `marimo.pythonPath`: Path to python interpreter (default: the one from python extension)
 - `marimo.marimoPath`: Path to marimo executable (default: `marimo`)

+## Troubleshooting

+If you encounter issues, you can open the marimo extension logs by running the `marimo: Show marimo status` command from the command palette.

+You can also hover over the marimo status bar item in the bottom left of the VSCode window to see the status of the marimo extension.